KMD-EWSD-2025-GP4/Documentation-Repository/presentation-scripts.md

 - **Screen**: Contributions
 - **Demo**: Contributions view, contribution details view
-- **Script**: Guests can browse published contributions and open each one to read it in full.
+- **Script**: Guests can browse published contributions and open each one to read it in detail.

 ### Notes